Affiliate links may be in use on this page

 If you know a little Spanish, the term obviously means “boy blanket.”
 However, Pendleton Woolen Mills has claimed the term to refer to their renowned woolen Indian blankets that are crib-sized.
 All Pendleton blankets are coveted for excellent quality, design, and durability.
 How natural that we should use them to wrap the smallest and most deserving among us!

-In Spanish muchacho means “boy” and muchacha “girl.”
+In Spanish, muchacho means “boy” and muchacha “girl.”
 It does not necessarily mean babies or infants.
 But the Pendleton muchacho blankets are genuine Pendleton wool blankets made in a smaller size (32 by 44 inches) than their traditional blankets.
 They are totally constructed in the USA of 82% pure virgin wool and 18% cotton.
 Muchacho blankets are perfect for laying baby on for tummytime, naptime, or anytime.
+(As with all natural fibers, ensure that baby is not allergic before using.)
 You may prefer to decorate the nursery with it as a tapestry!
-Besides the few that I show on this page, check out all these other designs!
+Besides the few that I show on this page, check out all these other Native American designs!
+Amazon even offers a couple Star Wars designs ;-)

 Notice how the reverse side of each blanket shows the background colors of the other side.
 A Pendleton representative shared that this is the nature of the jacquard looms which are used to make all of the muchacho blankets.